A Complete Idiot's Guide to Cuba

 Driver's License

-Cuba will accept the driver's license of your country or the international license when you hire a car.
-In Cuba is not allowed to drive a vehicle without a valid and operative driver's license.
-The residents, six months after getting their residence, must get a Cuban driver's license.
+Cuba will accept the driver's license of your country or an international license when you rent a car.
+In Cuba it's not allowed to drive a vehicle without a valid and operative driver's license.
+The residents, six months after getting their residence, must get a Cuban license.
 This may be done in the Trillo Park in Centro Habana or in Miramar 1ra and 14.
 The exact place depends on your domicile and it may be different than one of the ones we have mentioned.

 What Credit Cards are Accepted in Cuba?

 Credit cards are accepted in all tourist centers, commercial areas, and official stores.
-They are not accepted in private homes nor in restaurants (paladares) or private businesses.
+They are not accepted in private homes or restaurants (paladares) or private businesses.
 Some MIPYMES (small or medium private enterprises) may accept cards, but generally this involves local transfers and it is quite rare for a private business to accept international credit cards.
 It is strongly discouraged to withdraw money from ATMs using an international credit card.
 Although technically possible, the official exchange rate will be applied, which is currently four times less than the informal exchange rate, whose use is widespread in Cuba.
-Use your card only to consume at hotels that accept only dollars or in stores of the same type.
-Additionally, in Cuba, no credit card issued by a bank from the United States is accepted.
+Use your card only to consume at hotels or stores that only accept dollars.
+Additionally, in Cuba, no credit card issued by a bank from the United States is accepted and, generally, Visa cards are more accepted than MasterCard cards.

 Where to Eat in Cuba

-In Cuba there are official restaurants and paladares (private restaurants, generally made in the same houses of the owners).
-Today, there are also the cooperative-type restaurants, that is, restaurants that were state-run and have been revitalized by private initiative.
+In Cuba there are official restaurants and paladares (private restaurants, generally home made).
+Today, there are also the cooperative-type restaurants, that is, restaurants that were state-run and have been revitalized by private initiative, more similars to the classic concept of restaurant.

 The Cuban Cuisine

 Cuban cuisine is derived from Hispanic and African traditions, but also has influences from the nearby island of Haiti and the Dominican Republic, so it is predominantly Creole and proposes simple meals based on local products.
 There is also a branch of fine cuisine that comes from Europe, mainly France and Spain, and was inherited by the Spanish from colonial times.
+The Italian and Spanish cuisines are very well represented, as well as other thematic cuisines.
 Despite the current difficulties of finding quality food and the loss of values, Cuba actually has a rich culinary tradition.
 Many legacies of this latter, as well as fine dishes, can be found in fine restaurants or some paladares.
-While, from a home point of view, the dish of choice is the congrí (rice and beans), which accompanies anything else, a bit like in Chinese cuisine, where rice accompanies everything.
+While, from a home point of view, the dish of choice is the congrí (rice and beans), which usually accompains everything, a bit like in Chinese cuisine, where rice is everywhere.
 In Cuba there is not much choice of fruits, but the ones that are available are really genuine.
 Good is the national beer and the famous rum.
-In Cuba the Italian and Spanish cuisines are very well represented and reproduced, but you can also find other thematic restaurants.

 Telephone, Telecom and Internet